cloudbees-days/cloudbees-ci-k8s-cloudshell-tutorials/tutorial.md

 #### Create a cert-manager `Issuer` for CloudBees CI

-A cert-manager `Issuer` is a Kubernetes resource that represents a certificate authority (CA) that is able to generate signed certificates by honoring certificate signing requests (CSRs). cert-manager automatically creates CSRs when you install an application that is configured to use a cert-manager provide certificate. cert-manager supports `ClusterIssuers` that work across all namespaces in a cluster and `Issuers` that can only issue certificates in the namespace they are created.
+A cert-manager `Issuer` is a custom Kubernetes resource that represents a certificate authority (CA) that is able to generate signed certificates by honoring certificate signing requests (CSRs). cert-manager automatically creates CSRs when you install an application that is configured to use a cert-manager provide certificate. cert-manager supports `ClusterIssuers` that work across all namespaces in a cluster and `Issuers` that can only issue certificates in the namespace they are created.
 We will be creating a `ClusterIssuer` to give us the flexibility of deploying managed controller, agents and other supporting applications, that require TLS, to different namespaces.

 Before we create our `ClusterIssuer` let's explore the contents by clicking <walkthrough-editor-open-file filePath="k8s/cluster-issuers.yml">`k8s/cluster-issuers.yml`</walkthrough-editor-open-file>.